UACalc/UACalc_CLI/README.md

         tar xvf UACalc_CLI.tar

-    **Note:** If you already have a `UACalc_CLI` directory, you can prevent tar from overwriting files that are newer than those in the archive with the `--keep-newer-files` option, as follows:
+    **Note:** If you already have a `UACalc_CLI` directory, you can prevent tar from overwriting files that are newer than those in the archive by using the `--keep-newer-files` option.
+That is, instead of the tar command above, you could invoke the following:

         tar --keep-newer-files xvf UACalc_CLI.tar

-    Consider also the -w option.
+    (Alternatively, consider tar's -w option.)

 To start using UACalc at the command line, see section [Starting the UACalc CLI](#starting-the-uacalc-cli) below.